para / mira / toca

 The project shares with the monument its raw materials: the existent glass within the glazed ceramic and the use of cement as a binder.
 The mixture and the coexistence of different materials remind us the famous Venetian Terrazzo, a composition of cement charged with marble fragments, and the fiorentino terrazzo, which used to combine cement with compact stones.
 It also recalls the material created by Shiro Kuromata in 1983, a mixture of terrazzo with a charge of glass fragments.
 Instead, our terrazzo keeps the glass bottles unbroken which allows us to achieve unusual, interesting shapes by sectioning the material, being, therefore, a closer interpretation of the traditional fiorentino terrazzo.

 The glass bottle plays now a different role.
 The liquid it normally contains is replaced by the coloured terrazzo.
 Just like different techniques are aimed to separate colours within the terrazzo surface (brass rails and plates for example), the glass bottle is used as the border between the cement and the coloured terrazzo.

 There was a double challenge: creating a visually appealing object for both bidimensional and tridimensional perspectives, with different materials, such as cement, Alhambra glass bottles, marble gravel and colour pigments.
 The vivid colours and different textures create a joyful combination that allows one to enjoy a full touch experience but at the same time it raises an aura of mystery about its making of.

-The contrasts become literally palpable: the porosity of the cement mixes with the polished look of the glass, while the opacity and transparency of the materials encourages one to have a closer and curios look at the piece.
+The contrasts become literally palpable: the porosity of the cement mixes with the polished look of the glass, while the opacity and transparency of the materials encourage one to have a closer and curious look at the piece.

 People use all their senses in order to understand the junction points of the materials and the intriguing created shapes which seem to go deeper and hide their volumes into the cement.